-- Who/what organization does DNS for the campus? - Who can get DNS service from that organization? - Is there a charge for this service? - What's an acceptable DNS name? - What if the FQDN I want is already taken? - Can I get a subdomain? - What determines if I get a static or dynamic address? - Can institutional FQDNs point at non-institutional IPs? - Can non-institutional FQDNs point at institutional IPs? - Does it matter if a domain is a .com instead of a .org or .net or .us or something else? - And many more areas...
+- Who/what organization does DNS for the campus? - Who can get DNS service from that organization? - Is there a charge for this service? - What's an acceptable DNS name? - What if the FQDN I want is already taken?
+Can I "bump" them? - Can I get a subdomain? - What determines if I get a static or dynamic address? - Can institutional FQDNs point at non-institutional IPs? - Can non-institutional FQDNs point at institutional IPs? - Does it matter if a domain is a .edu instead of a .com or .org or .net or .us or something else? - And many more areas...